The prevention of money laundering and combating the financing of terrorism

 Gambling Commission guidance for remote and non-remote casinos: Fifth edition (Revision 3).

 The Financial Action Task Force (FATF) Recommendations

-The Financial Action Task Force (FATF) is the inter-governmental body responsible for setting the international standards for anti-money laundering (AML) and countering terrorist financing (CTF).
+The Financial Action Task Force (FATF) is the inter-governmental body responsible for setting the international standards for anti-money laundering (AML), countering terrorist financing (CTF) and proliferation financing.

 They issue recommendations which member countries should implement in order to combat money laundering and terrorist financing.
 These recommendations are implemented by over 190 countries.

 The FATF Recommendations (opens in new tab) set out the essential measures that countries should have in place to:

 - identify the risks, develop policies and provide domestic coordination

 - pursue money laundering, terrorist financing and the financing of proliferation